creativeprojects/go-selfupdate/README.md

 openssl dgst -sha256 -sign Test.pem -out foo.zip.sig foo.zip
 ```

 go-selfupdate makes use of go internal crypto package.
-Therefore the used private key
+Therefore the private key
 has to be compatible with FIPS 186-3.

 ### Using other providers than Github